News & Events

 - Standard 9 Ensuring Sound Transactions for Fee simple transactions

 February 4, 2019

 Land conservation plays an essential role in the protection and recovery of species at risk in Ontario.
-Join us on February 14, at rare Charitable Research Reserve in Cambridge for our Species at Risk Workshop.
+On February 14, we had our Species at Risk Workshop at rare Charitable Research Reserve in Cambridge.
 Monitoring, management and outreach programs are an important way to ensure conservation lands continue to protect species at risk and engage the community in species at risk recovery.
-This workshop includes a series of presentations on native bumblebee and Monarch monitoring and outreach, planning prescribed burns, and other programs you can implement on your conservation lands.
-Speaker organizations include conservation groups and fellow land trusts.
+This workshop included a series of presentations on native bumblebee and Monarch monitoring and outreach, planning prescribed burns, and other programs you can implement on your conservation lands.
+Speaker organizations included conservation groups and fellow land trusts.
 Click here to view a draft agenda.

-Join us at the OLTA Land Trust Gathering on October 18 & 19 in Alliston, ON.
+The OLTA Land Trust Gathering happened on October 18 & 19 in Alliston, ON.
 The OLTA Land Trust Gathering is the annual training, skills development and networking conference bringing together land trust, conservation professionals and those in the broader environmental industry and the charitable sector from across Ontario.
-Conference participants benefit from workshops and plenary sessions.
-There is also plenty of time for informal networking and celebrating accomplishments with your colleagues!
-Find out more, including how to register.
+Conference participants benefited from workshops and plenary sessions.
+There was also plenty of time for informal networking and celebrating accomplishments with your colleagues!
+Find out more

 September 5, 2018